Phoenix Property Division Lawyer

 - What do you do with a business started before marriage but increased in value?

 - Co-mingling Issues and Tracing Issues in Arizona Divorce Cases

-In Arizona, property acquired during marriage from the parties’ incomes and efforts is called “community property.”
+In Arizona, all property acquired during the marriage, including from the parties’ incomes and efforts, is presumed to be “community property.”
 Community property generally includes financial accounts, investments, retirement and pension accounts, houses, land, business interests, tangible items such as furniture and other items and interests that have value.

 Sole & Separate Property

 Another example where sole and separate property may be converted to community property is where a party has a house in their own name prior to marriage but later places the house in both parties’ names.
 In such event, the house is generally presumed to have become community property.
 There are always exceptions to these general rules.
-The firm suggests that you always consult with an attorney regarding your specific circumstances.
+Our community property attorneys in Phoenix suggest that you always consult with a property division lawyer regarding your specific circumstances.

 There may be a number of financial issues regarding your specific circumstances.
 For example, retirement accounts and pension benefits may be partially community property and partially separate property depending upon when the contributions were made.
-A spouse is entitled to receive his or her share of non-vested retirement and pension benefits in the future, if the benefits eventually vest.
+Non-vested property interests may also be subject to division.
+For example, a spouse is entitled to receive his or her community share of non-vested retirement and pension benefits, stock options and other employment benefits in the future if the benefits eventually vest.